simjunheng/tp/docs/DeveloperGuide.md

 **Extensions**

-* 1a.
-The persons list is empty
+* 2a.
+The list is empty

   Use case ends.

 **Use case: Delete a tag from a person**